webtoknow/fx-trading-app/Week_09/Theory/README.md

     }
 }
 ```

->Some important takeaways from the code above:
+Some important takeaways from the code above:

-* Require authentication for every URL in the application.
+* Requires authentication for every URL in the application.
 * Generates a basic login form.
-* Allow 'user' with 'password' to authenticate via form base authentication.
+* Allows the user "user" with the password "password" to authenticate via form-based authentication.
-* Allow user to logout.
+* Allows users to log out.
-* Help with other ten plus features (cache control, prevents well know attacks).
+* Helps with other ten-plus features (cache control, prevents well-known attacks).

->How Spring knows that every URL needs to be authenticated?
-Or how does it know to support form based authentication?
-All is based on the default configuration of the *WebSecurityConfigurerAdapter* via *configure* method:
+How does Spring know that every URL needs to be authenticated?
+Or how does it know to support form-based authentication?
+It's all based on the default configuration of the `WebSecurityConfigurerAdapter` via the `configure` method:

 ```java
 protected void configure(HttpSecurity http) throws Exception {
     http